-Request more information about programs at Tallahassee Community College by clicking on the links below:
+Get more information about Tallahassee Community College by clicking links below:

 Tallahassee Community College, located in Tallahassee, Florida, was founded 1966 by the Florida Legislature.
 The school is part of the Florida College System, which is comprised of 28 schools that serve as two or four year educational institutions.
 Located in the state's capital, the school is geographically close to Florida State University and Florida A&M University.
 The school serves three counties, Leon, Wakulla, and Gadsen.
 Opportunities are also available for students to receive four year degrees from Flagler College, Barry University, Embry Riddle, or Saint Leo University while taking classes at Tallahassee Community College.
 The school serves approximately 18,000 students a year, and is dedicated to providing students the best education possible, doing so by reviewing community needs, program offerings and updating buildings and facilities as needed.